Concepts

 Step 4.

-Formula to calculate customer lifetime value
+Formula for Amazon customer lifetime value calculation

-Strategies to Optimize CLTV on Amazon
+Strategies to Optimize CLV on Amazon

 Customer Lifetime Value provides plenty of insights into how your products perform on the retail platform and which type of product brings in more revenue.
-Using this data to analyze and optimize customer experience is critical to ensure a high CLTV.
+Using this data to analyze and optimize customer experience is critical to ensure a high CLV.
 Here are some ways you can do that:

 Enhance customer experience